cambridge-ceu/CEU-matters/README.md

 ## CEU scienfic meetings

-These weekly meetings are held in conjuction with Health Data Research (HDR) UK seminars as circulated via the CEU mail list.
+These weekly meetings and Health Data Research (HDR) UK seminars are held jointly on Thursdays as circulated via the CEU mail list.

-* **When**: Mostly Thursdays
 * **Timings**: 10:00 – 11:00.
 * **Venue**: The Thomas and Dorothy Seminar rooms at the Strangeways Site, Wort’s Causeway, Cambridge, CB1 8RN (5 mins walk from the Addenbrookes campus in the Babraham Road direction).